maxhbr/LDBcollector/md/MIT-advertising.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Rating is: Bronze (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↑**“Rating is: Bronze” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

--   Per Fedora, this license is a modified version of the common MIT license, with an additional advertising clause that makes it GPL-incompatible.
+-   “Per Fedora, this license is a modified version of the common MIT license, with an additional advertising clause that makes it GPL-incompatible.
 It was originally found at http://www.enlightenment.org/viewvc/e16/e/COPYING?revision=1.10 , but that URL is gone (they seem to have moved source control systems).
-The latest available copy from enlightment.org http://trac.enlightenment.org/e/browser/trunk/E16/e/COPYING has been preserved here for reference. (source:
+The latest available copy from enlightment.org http://trac.enlightenment.org/e/browser/trunk/E16/e/COPYING has been preserved here for reference. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/enlightenment.yml "Scancode"))

 URLs